-As chief executive officer of Chanel, Maureen Chiquet oversees the global activities of the storied fashion brand, owned by the highly discreet Wertheimer family.
+As chief executive officer of Chanel, Maureen Chiquet oversaw the global activities of the storied fashion brand, owned by the highly discreet Wertheimer family.

 Since taking up the role in 2007, Chiquet, an American, has bolstered Chanel's reputation as one of France's top haute couture houses and delivered on her two-pronged mission to "upgrade” and “modernise” the brand.
 But her appointment initially raised eyebrows because she is not French, had little experience in the luxury industry and had spent most of her career working for mass-market retailer Gap.

 In January 2016, it was announced Chiquet would be stepping down from the position, citing differences over opinion regarding strategic direction.
 Executives from the company confirmed chairman Alain Wertheimer would be taking over Chanel's operational managment.